 Total time to hike to Las Animas: 1 hour 45 minutes

 You’ll pass by five undeveloped beaches and a few nice resorts.
 You’ll recognize Las Animas as it has a lot of restaurants, little beach shacks, and a long pier.
 All the restaurants serve delicious food and drinks so reward yourself!

 Most people go to Las Animas as a day trip so things shut down pretty early.
 When you’re ready, you can hike back or take a water taxi for 50 pesos.
 The last time we went the guys working at the restaurant helped us get a water taxi at 6 pm so no worries about getting stranded there.

 When we made the video above, there was only one brewery in Puerto Vallarta, now there are two!

 The one featured in the video is called Los Muertos Brewing.
 They have several different kinds of beer ranging in flavor and strength.
 Pizza is their specialty when it comes to food.
-They probably have one of the best lunch deals in town – a slice with fries or a salad and a pint for just 75 pesos!
+They probably have one of the best lunch deals in town – a slice with fries or a salad and a pint for about 100 pesos!

 Monzon Brewery is the new kid in town.
-They opened their doors in August 2017 and just celebrated their first birthday.
+They opened their doors in August 2017.
 Their beer is delicious and they use local ingredients to create unique flavors.
-They also make it a point to educate people about the beer making process.
+They also make it a point to educate people about the beer-making process.

 As for their food?
 The chef tastes every beer and creates a menu of dishes that are both Mexican and American influenced that also pair well with what’s on tap.
 Every item on the menu has a suggested beer pairing!
 It creates the perfect brewery experience where the food is inspired by the beer.
 How cool is that?!